MINSA FBC

 MINSA FBC (sometimes referred as MINSA) is a Peruvian football club, playing in the province of Tambopata, Madre de Dios, Peru.

 History

 The MINSA FBC was founded on August 6, 1996.
+The club has participated regularly in the Copa Perú, reaching the National Stage several times.

-In 2013 Copa Perú, the club qualified to the National Stage, but was eliminated in the group stage.
+In 2013 and 2014, MINSA FBC qualified for the National Stage but was eliminated in the group stage.

-In 2014 Copa Perú, the club qualified to the National Stage, but was eliminated in the group stage.

-In 2015 Copa Perú, the club qualified to the National Stage, but was eliminated by Juventud Barrio Nuevo in the Repechage.
+In 2015 and 2016, the club again reached the National Stage but was eliminated in the Repechage by Juventud Barrio Nuevo and Credicoop San Román, respectively.

-In 2016 Copa Perú, the club qualified to the National Stage, but was eliminated by Credicoop San Román in the Repechage.

-In 2017 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 43rd place.
+n 2017 and 2018, MINSA FBC qualified for the National Stage but finished 43rd and 42nd, respectively, and were eliminated from the competition.

-In 2018 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 42nd place.